unsignedchar-256/unsignedchar-256/README.md

 I have nothing.
 But, **welcome** for everyone who came to my profile!

 ### Why `unsigned char`?
-~~Nothing's wrong.
-Why you're asking?~~
-Because it's my favorite data type !
+~~Why you're asking?~~ I didn't know what name to use for this account, and `unsigned char` appeared in my mind that time.
+It's my favorite data type in C/C++!
 Useful when you only want to use less memory because `unsigned char` takes only 1 byte.

 ### Details about me
 Actually I have some projects, but none of them are useful.
 So, I do not have any plan to share them.